WebProgremmer1/library_app/README.md

 5. search by title
 6. exit

-To build thi project I used:
+# To build this project I used:
-while loops
+1. while loops
-scanner
+2. scanner
-hash maps
+3. hash maps
-conditions
+4. conditions
-switch
+5. switch
-int, String, boolean and other datatypes
+6. int, String, boolean and other datatypes
-!
+7. !
 NOT
-methods
+8. methods